 While the missing game was created specifically for preschool age children, kids of all ages will love to get into the memory game.
 Older kids can help set up different game scenarios.
 Younger kids will want to play…forever!

-How to play the “What’s missing?” game with preschoolers
+How to play “What Is missing?” game with preschoolers

-- Arrange them in front of your child.
+- Arrange them while your child is watching.

-- Name the things to make sure he/she knows the names of all the things.
+- Name each item to make sure he/she knows the names of all the things.

-- Ask him/her to open their eyes and name the missing item.
+- Child can open eyes and name the missing item.

 - Take turns and have fun finding the missing item.

-- Grab a pack of markers or crayons, markers or other sets of colors and play what color is missing.
+Grab a pack of markers or crayons, markers or other sets of colors and play what color is missing.

-- Take around 6-7 alphabets or numbers flashcards to play what is alphabet/number is missing.
+Take around 6-7 alphabets or numbers flashcards to play what is alphabet/number is missing.
 Try this at first with the numbers or letters in order to reinforce sequencing and then once they are good at that, mix them up!